 |It is very hard to get into this career.
 Extensive skill, knowledge, and experience is required for this career.|

 |Long working hours (More than 40 hours per week)|

 What is the job like

 69% of Geographers said they were satisfied with their job and 65% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

-Geographers job description, Geographers salary, Geographers information, what is the job of a Geographer like, pros and cons about Geographers, colleges and universities for Geographers, is Geographers the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Geographers job description, Geographers salary, Geographers information, what is the job of a Geographer like, pros and cons about Geographers, colleges and universities for Geographers, is Geographers the right career for me, careers in Social Science and Humanities